Home >

 • Volunteer work: This can prove your commitment to community, your leadership skills, and your willingness to take on responsibilities outside of professional work.

-• Professional affiliations and memberships: Being part of professional organizations can show your engagement in the industry and your ongoing commitment to professional development.
+• Professional affiliations and memberships: Being part of professional organizations can show your engagement in the indUStry and your ongoing commitment to professional development.

 • Publications: If you have authored or contributed to professional publications, listing these can enhance your credibility and establish you as an expert in your field.